mapped/mapped-haystack/README.md

 Mapped Haystack
 ===============

 Mapepd Haystack is a Haystack HTTP endpoint using Mapped GraphQL API as a data source.
 This is currently an alpha version and will be actively updated in the next few weeks.
+Consider this is v0.0.1.

 ## How to Install?